dylan7474/ESP8266-WeatherClock/README.md

 * **UK daylight saving**: the clock recalculates BST/GMT in firmware (last Sunday in March/October at 01:00 UTC) and updates the offset without requiring a reboot.
 * **Time sync on boot**: the clock synchronizes time once during startup and applies any DST adjustment during that sync.
 * **IP address on connect**: after Wi-Fi connects, the display scrolls the assigned IP address once so you can find the device on the network.
+* **Wi-Fi stays connected**: the device keeps Wi-Fi in station mode and will auto-reconnect if the connection drops (LED blinks while reconnecting).

 ## Configuration portal